Ethically made in Australia

 Eventually, I found Collier Clothing in Melbourne who now do "cut make trim" for storyline and Dalee Ella Prints.
 Sam and Jim have been in the biz for over 30 years and know exactly what they're doing.
 They have the patience to work with me as well, as I'm still learning the way they operate, after spending 10 plus years honing my skills using different makers.
 There are many boxes to tick when finding the right working relationship, such as, workable production numbers, fair wages, quality of work, timely delivery, pleasant communication and the list goes on...
 I am very proud and much relieved that I have found a good match with Collier.

 Enter Senboo textiles in China.
-Some of my fabrics have always come from China, but I've always kept it to a minimum.
 I was very mindful when choosing a new supplier for prints that they had to have the social and environment credentials I look for.
 Thats why I love Senboo textiles.
-They ONLY use organic and natural textiles with all the certifications easily available, plus they are a small factory with only 5-10 employees.
-Doris, who I mainly communicate with is a delight and I look forward to meeting her at the next Global sourcing expo.
+They ONLY use organic and natural textiles with all the certifications easily available, plus they are a small business too.

-I have been testing their fabrics for about three years now and am very happy with the performance.
+Unlike with screen printing you can use many colours in one design, which is what Storyline is all about.
+I have been wear testing their fabrics for about three years now and am very happy with the performance.

 It's an ongoing process, finding fabrics which perform in the best possible way with the best environmental credentials.

-You can see from the list above it's definitely not perfect.
-But I do make the best decisions I possibly can as a super small business and am constantly researching how to improve fabric choices.
+Its not perfect, but I do make the best decisions I possibly can and am constantly researching how to improve fabric choices.

 If there is one thing I have learnt, its that you cannot rush into using all new fabrics without testing, and this is a lengthy process.
 Slow and steady is the way forward.